 The actual patch test process is very quick and simple.
-The tint is applied behind your ear and needs to be left on for 24 hours, so please keep this in mind for your schedule for the next 24 hours.
+The tint is applied behind your ear or inner elbow and is left on for 10 minutes then removed with a wet cotton pad.

 With a patch test for lash lift, the lift solutions and glue are applied to your inner elbow, these are left on for 10 minutes then wiped off.
 The patch test appointment also includes a consultation, so while the solutions are developing we can discuss your expectations, any questions or concerns you may have and sign your consent forms.
 After 48 hours, if the skin exposed to the patch test remains the same in appearance with no evidence of a reaction, it is considered safe to continue with the treatment and you can now book in!

 DO I NEED TO HAVE PATCH TEST AT EVERY TREATMENT?

 No. Once you’ve had a patch test at Infinity Brow Beautique, it is then valid for as long as you continue to use my services, or for 6 months after your last tinting/lash lift treatment.
 Our bodies can change at any point, from simply being run down, taking antibiotics, or hormonal changes and any of these can cause your body to react, so if you haven't been into the salon for over 6 months, you will need to have a repeat patch test.

 WHAT HAPPENS IF I DO HAVE A REACTION?